rgorge/minimal-mistakes/_pages/virtualization-101.md

 <blockquote>
 It should be mentioned that PCI-PT and SRIOV are complementary technologies.
 SRIOV creates Virtual Functions.
 This is done in Host OS layer and Host OS sees VF as one more PCI/PCIe device.
 PCI-PT is a propagation mechanism of PCIe device into the VM.
-It doesnt matter what Guest OS will do with propagated device.
+It doesn't matter what Guest OS will do with propagated device.
 </blockquote>

-So, we discussed main virtual resources types and now it is necessary to understand how VM communicates with outside world via netwrok.
+So, we discussed main virtual resources types and now it is necessary to understand how VM communicates with outside world via network.
 <hr>

 <a name="SWITCHING"></a>